-The necessary blanks for admission will be sent upon application to any candidate.
+The necessary blanks for admission will be sent upon application.
 Certificate forms are always sent to the principal of the school; other blanks are sent to the applicant.
 In addition to satisfying the academic requirements, each applicant must also furnish proof of good moral character and that his health will enable him to pursue a college course without interruption.

 For admission by certificate, 15 admission units are necessary.
-An admission unit is a preparatory school subject pursued one year with five recitation periods a week, except in English, where 3 units are given for 4 years' work.
+An admission unit is a preparatory school subject pursued one year with five recitation periods a week.